 AMD, Opteron, the AMD logo, and the AMD Opteron logo are trademarks or registered trademarks of Advanced Micro Devices.
-Intel and Intel Xeon are trademarks or registered trademarks of Intel Corporation.
-All SPARC trademarks are used under license and are trademarks or registered trademarks of SPARC International, Inc. UNIX is a registered trademark licensed through X/Open Company, Ltd.
+Intel and Intel Xeon are trademarks or registered trademarks or registered trademarks or registered trademarks or SPARC International, Inc. UNIX is a registered trademark licensed through X/Open Company, Ltd.